Effective Date: 25 May 2018

-- Personal information that You provide to Us for the purpose of holding a User Account will be retained until it is no longer necessary to provide Our Services or until You or Your school (employer) request that We delete Your User Account or We cease to have a relevant contract with Your school (employer), whichever occurs first.
+- Personal information that You provide to Us for the purpose of holding a User Account will be retained until it is no longer necessary to provide Our Services or until You or Your education setting or organisation (employer) request that We delete Your User Account or We cease to have a relevant contract with Your education setting or organisation (employer), whichever occurs first.

 Finance-Related Information – Retained for a period of six (6) financial years.

-- Personal information relating to invoices that We have Issued to You or Your school (employer) for Services that We have provided to You or Your school (employer) will be retained for a period of six (6) financial years.
+- Personal information relating to invoices that We have Issued to You or Your education setting or organisation (employer) for Services that We have provided to You or Your education setting or organisation (employer) will be retained for a period of six (6) financial years.

 Put Simply: In most cases your information is stored and processed in the European Union (EU), but some aspects of our services require us to transfer some of your information outside of the EU.
 We take care to make sure your information is treated securely in all cases.
 We will not retain your information for longer than necessary and we have defined retention periods, where appropriate, to make you aware of how long we keep your information.